The Northern Cross Fast Radio Burst project -- III. The FRB-magnetar connection in a sample of nearby galaxies: Upper limits on the FRB repetition rate from our observations

-We can then compute the total expected burst rate from our NGs sample as the sum of the rate for each galaxy in each delay bin, weighted by their corresponding integration time:
+We could then compute the total expected burst rate from our NG sample as the sum of the rate for each galaxy in each delay bin, weighted by their corresponding integration time:

 where $N_b = 7$ is the number of delay bins and $T_{i,j}$ is the total integration time of the $i$-th galaxy in the delay bin $j$.
-The total expected burst rate has a mild dependence upon the slope of the energy distribution and a and a much more significant dependence upon the burst rate per magnetar as can be visually assessed in Figure~\ref{fig:burst_rate_tot}.
-Our observations led to a 95\% confidence level (CL) \citep{Gehrels86} upper limit on the total burst rate of $\mathcal{R}_{\rm tot} < 38$~yr$^{-1}$.
+The total expected burst rate is mildly dependent upon the slope of the energy distribution and much more significantly dependent upon the burst rate per magnetar as can be visually assessed in Fig.~\ref{fig:burst_rate_tot}.
+Our observations led to a 95\% confidence level \citep[CL;][]{Gehrels86} upper limit on the total burst rate of $\mathcal{R}_{\rm tot} < 38$~yr$^{-1}$.
 By imposing this upper limit, we obtain a 95\% CL constraint on the burst rate per magnetar that varies between $\lambda_{\rm mag} < 0.38$~magnetar$^{-1}$~yr$^{-1}$ for $\gamma \leq 1$ and $\lambda_{\rm mag} < 0.47$~magnetar$^{-1}$~yr$^{-1}$ for $\gamma \simeq 3$.
 After marginalizing over the energy distribution slope $\gamma$, we derive $\lambda_{\rm mag} < 0.42$~magnetar$^{-1}$~yr$^{-1}$.